ucostantini/photo-library-ui/readme.md

 # Welcome to the Photo Library project, organizing and finding photos made easier !

+# Docker
+1. Clone this project
+2. docker-compose up -d
+3. Access localhost:5100
+4. Profit !

-# To get this project up and running locally
+# Run this project for development

 ## Requirements